• Report

 In terms of amounts, and in line with previous years, FCDO continues to spend substantially more on nutrition-sensitive programmes, constituting 89.3% of overall nutrition spending, up slightly from 84.0% the previous year.

-Proportional and relative to its total ODA spending, FCDO’s total nutrition spending decreased significantly in 2020, halting a prior upward trend and reverting to around 8.5% – the lowest proportion since 2012.
+Proportional and relative to its total ODA spending, FCDO’s total nutrition spending increased in 2020, to a peak 12.8%.

 FCDO’s ODA spending for nutrition for 2010–2020